Neural Class Expression Synthesis: Neural Class Expression Synthesis

 Here, $f$ is the \texttt{relu} activation function, $\mathrm{bn}$ is a batch normalization layer, and $W_1, b_1, W_2, b_2, W_3, b_3$ are trainable weights.

-\paragraph{Set Transformer} This architecture comprises an encoder $\mathit{Enc}$ and a decoder $\mathit{Dec}$.
-The encoder is a stack of two $\mathrm{ISAB}$ layers, and the decoder is composed of a single $\mathrm{PMA}$ layer with one seed vector ($k=1$), and a linear layer.
+\paragraph{Set Transformer} This architecture comprises an encoder $\mathit{Enc}$ and a decoder $\mathit{Dec}$, each with 4 attention heads.
+The encoder is a stack of two $\mathrm{ISAB}$ layers with $m=32$ inducing points, and the decoder is composed of a single $\mathrm{PMA}$ layer with one seed vector ($k=1$), and a linear layer.
 As in the previous paragraph, the sets of positive and negative examples for a given class expression are first encoded separately using the encoder.
 The outputs are then concatenated row-wise and fed to the decoder:

 Although the encoder captures interactions intra-positive and intra-negative examples separately, the decoder further captures interactions across the two sets of examples from the concatenated features through self-attention.
 This demonstrates the representational power of the Set Transformer model for our set-structured inputs for class expression synthesis.